 Skip to main content

-A conservative field\(\vec G\) is a field whose line integral around any loop in space is zero.
+A conservative field \(\vec G\) is a field whose line integral around any closed loop in space is zero.

 Therefore, static electric field is a conservative field.
-But, electric field generated by changing magnetic flux does not obey this rule.
-Instead, it obey's Farady's law.
+However, this is not the case for the dynamic electric field generated by changing magnetic flux.
+Instead, it obey’s Farady’s law.

 Therefore, dynamically generated electric field is a nonconservative field.
 You might think of Eq.
-(41.8.3) as including Eq.
-(41.8.2) with the later being true when no magnetic flux is changing.
+(38.28) as including Eq.
+(38.27) with the later being true when magnetic flux is not changing.

-Conservative nature of static electric field meant work per unit charge would be independent of path between two points in space.
-Using this result, we were able to introduce the concept of electric poential and deduce Kirchoff's voltage law.
-This would not be possible in the dynamic electric field and Kirchoff's voltage law would not apply.
-Instead, we must use Farady's law, Eq.
-(41.8.3) as illustrated below.
+Recall that the conservative nature of static electric field meant work per unit charge would be independent of path between two points in space.
+Using this result, we were able to introduce the concept of electric poential and deduce Kirchoff’s voltage law.
+This would not be possible in the dynamic electric field and Kirchoff’s voltage law would not apply.
+Instead, we must use Farady’s law, Eq.
+(38.28) as illustrated below.

 Notice that, in this circuit, the electric field of charges at the terminals goes from the positive terminal to the negative terminal of the battery, which is same as the direction of current in the resistor, but inside the battery, the electric field is in the opposite direction to the current.